Cacerolazo: Venezuela

 During the 2017 Venezuelan protests, many cacerolazos also took place.
 On 15 June cacerolazos were held in Caracas, where the banging pots were heard throughout the capital city.
 After the results of the 2018 presidential election were read, where Nicolás Maduro was declared re-elected, many Venezuelans throughout Caracas started a cacerolazo protest against Maduro, with some beginning to barricade streets.

 During the Venezuelan presidential crisis, on 21 January 2019, a group of National Guardsmen rose up in Cotiza, in Caracas.
 Neighbors nearby started a cacerolazo and a demonstration in support of the officers.
 Government forces repressed the protestors with tear gas and the uprising was quelled quickly.
 People in Caracas also held cacerolazos during the 2019 blackouts to protest against the outages.

-When Radio Caracas Televisión (Radio Caracas Television, RCTV) was forcefully shut down by the Venezuelan government in May 2007 after their broadcast licence was not renewed, and replaced with TVes, Cacerolazo protests formed around the country to protest against the closedown of the channel, which was the longest living public channel in Venezuela.
+When Radio Caracas Televisión (Radio Caracas Television, RCTV) was forcefully shut down by the Venezuelan government in May 2007 after their broadcast licence was not renewed, and replaced with TVes, cacerolazo protests formed around the country to protest against the closedown of the channel, which was the oldest public channel in Venezuela.
 Although the channel was dead on terrestrial, it started up again later in June 2007 as RCTV Internacional (RCTV International) as a pay TV channel, and lasted nearly 3 years until it was shut down again in late January 2010.
 RCTV had moved to cable in 2007 after the Venezuelan government of Hugo Chávez refused to renew its terrestrial license, which brought up the 2007 RCTV protests in Venezuela.
 In 2010, Venezuelan President Hugo Chávez had taken six cable television channels off the air, including RCTV International, for breaking a law on transmitting government material.
 The government had urged cable services to drop channels ignoring the rules.